 Generally speaking, Sedum flowers are five-petaled and star-shaped.

-The plant’s growing and bloom time stretches from early spring through late summer and into mid-autumn, depending upon the species.
+The plant’s growing and bloom time stretches from early spring, early summer and into mid-autumn, depending upon the species.

-Flowers range in color from white to intense purple.
+Flower color ranges from white to intense purple.
 Flowers are generally lightly scented and are quite attractive to butterflies, bees and other pollinators.

 Foliage colors may range from light green to red to purple.
 Some plants have solid green foliage, and some are variegated.
 Some change colors with the seasons or in response to environmental stimuli.